Spectral Heterogeneous Graph Convolutions via Positive Noncommutative Polynomials: Experiments

 \subsection{Scalability}

 To evaluate the scalability of PSHGCN, we conduct a node classification task on the large-scale heterogeneous graph ogbn-mag from the Open Graph Benchmark (OGB).
 We compare six baselines listed on the OGB leaderboard: RGCN~\cite{rgcn}, HGT~\cite{hgt}, NARS~\cite{nars}, SAGN~\cite{sagn}, GAMLP~\cite{gamlp} and SeHGNN~\cite{sehgnn}.
 We use results on the leaderboard for these baselines.
-For PSHGCN, we use the process discussed in Section\ref{se:scale}, and more settings details are listed in supplementary materials.
+For PSHGCN, we use the decoupled version described in Equation~\eqref{eq:de_pshgcn}, and more hyperparameter settings are listed in Appendix~\ref{app:mag}.

 Table~\ref{tb:mag_res} shows the mean accuracies with standard errors over five runs.
 We use the symbol $^{\ast}$ to denote the usage of extra embeddings (e.g., ComplEx embedding) and multi-stage training, which are commonly used in the baselines.
-We observe that PSHGCN achieves a new SOTA result on ogbn-mag, highlighting its strong scalability and effectiveness.
+We observe that PSHGCN has achieved a new SOTA result on ogbn-mag, underscoring the effectiveness and scalability of decoupled PSHGCN.
+Compared to the non-decoupled PSHGCN, the decoupled version relies more on the original node features since it does not utilize encoders like MLPs to transform the features before filtering.
+In fact, it is worth further exploration to investigate how to extend the non-decoupled PSHGCN to large-scale datasets using techniques such as sampling, and this also holds true for Spectral-based GNNs.